RascalTwo/VideoUserMarkersUserscriptExtension/README.md

 ## Usage

-When you're on a valid page `R2 Markers` will appear below the bottom-right corner of the video.
+When you're on a valid page `Video User Markers` will appear below the bottom-right corner of the video.

 From there you can add a new marker, or open the menu - which allows you to import/export and view the marker list.